metomic/blog/_posts/2019-08-13-stratospheric-internet.md

 ---
 layout: post
 title:  "How Google, Facebook, and Amazon are bringing the internet to the rest of the world"
+description: "Google Facebook and Amazon are investing in projects to bring internet to underprivileged communities globally.
+Loon, Project Kuiper and Simba"
 categories: "Opinion"
 author: "Georgia Iacovou"
 socialImage: /images/dunant.jpg